bouncer-app/flask-bouncer/README.md

 [![Build Status](https://travis-ci.org/jtushman/flask-bouncer.svg?branch=master)](https://travis-ci.org/jtushman/flask-bouncer)

 **flask-bouncer** is an authorization library for Flask which restricts what resources a given user is allowed to access.
-All the permissions are defined in a single location.
+All the permissions are defined in a **single location**.

 Enough chit-chat -- show me the code ...